lightningj-org/btc-lab-blog/simpleonlinewallet/developing_wallet.md

 In this section I will go through all tips and tricks I learnt developing this simple wallet and hopefully helps you to get started.
-Using the BDK library didn't always feel straight forward, at least if you are not to familiar will all concept of Bitcoin terminology.
+Using the BDK library didn't always feel straight forward, at least if you are not too familiar will all Bitcoin terminology.

 ## Overall Structure of the Project

 The structure of the project follows the RUST conventions with all source code in _src_ directory and integration tests in _tests_ directory.

-The _src_ directory contains the main.rs file which contains the main function and definitions for parsing CLI arguments using the crate [clap](https://crates.io/crates/clap), that helps a lot with sorting out the options.
+The _src_ directory contains the main.rs file, which contains the main function and definitions for parsing CLI arguments using the crate [clap](https://crates.io/crates/clap).
+It helps a lot with sorting out the options when using the tool.

 Then there are the submodules _src/core_ containing helper functions and structures in common between commands and _src/cmd_ where each command is separated into it own rust source file.

 ### Automated Testing